benurwin/airtable_pg_sync/README.md

   change will be applied to the Postgres schema.
 This is useful for creating a replica of the base that can be used for analysis in real time.

+This library will produce a Postgres table and view for each of the tables in the specified Airtable base.
+The table will take the Airtable table id for its name and the field ids for its column names.
+The view will have the same name as the Airtable table and the column names will be the same as the Airtable column names.
+For most analysis use cases it makes sense to use the view as it is more readable, but for applications requiring robustness with respect to column name changes the table should be used.

 ## Installation

 To install the library, run the following command: